dewcode91/Sample-reports/Bug-report/Report-5/Report-5.md

 #### Impact

-**An attacker can redirect a user to a malicious website and able to run javascript on victim's browser and steal victim's session cookies.**
+**An attacker can redirect a user to a malicious website,able to run javascript on victim's browser and steal victim's session cookies.**